FlorianHeigl/SVCheck/README.md

 ###### Must read

-- Python 3 is required
 - [Spectrum Virtualize 8.2.1 or newer](http://www-01.ibm.com/common/ssi/ShowDoc.wss?docURL=/common/ssi/rep_ca/2/897/ENUS218-482/index.html&request_locale=en) is required
 - Spectrum Virtualize 8.1.3 introduced API access but [does not have the needed API calls to generate the report](https://github.com/IBM/SVCheck/issues/3).
-- [requests, openpyxl and pandas modules **must** be installed](https://github.com/IBM/SVCheck/wiki/How-to-install-the-prerequisites) before running this tool
-- To generate the Excel any user role is valid for the user on Spectrum Virtualize system
-- If a command replies no data it generates an empty sheet in the Excel file
-- Excel file and logs are created on ./output/IP_ADDRESS/ directory
-- If your password has non ASCII characters do not pass it as OS parameter

 ###### Example output